unixpickle/cubezapp/README.md

 # Cubezapp

+**CURRENT STATUS**: Right now, this is a *rough draft*.
+The code is terrible.
+Please don't even use this.
+It's just for a select group of testers.
+I emphasize again: if you are looking at this to evaluate how good at programming I am, please stop.
+Just go away.
+Close your eyes.
+Thanks, bye.

 Cubezapp will be the best cube timer in existence.
 It will support scramble generation and 3D rendering (with WebGL), online cloud storage for times, graphs, statistic analysis, and more.

 # TODO